 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a condition that makes your mitral valve narrow and stiff.
 The mitral valve is between the left atrium and the left ventricle of your heart.
 The valve opens and closes to direct blood flow through your heart.
-With mitral stenosis, your valve may not open or close properly.
+Your valve may not open or close properly.
 This causes strain on your heart muscle and decreases blood flow to your body.

 You may not have any symptoms, if your mitral stenosis is mild.
 You may have any of the following if it is more severe:

 - Shortness of breath during activity or when you lie down